saiaku-gaming/valhalla-game.se/_posts/2017-11-12-october-monthly-report.md

 ## AI

 The AI is back with some basic functionality.
 It can patrol, idle, move around in combat and attack.
-Besides this a basic sight and aggro system is implemented and a first version of the old combat movement technique we previously used for manouvering the AI in combat.
+Besides this, a basic sight and aggro system is implemented, as well as a first version of the old combat movement technique we previously used for manouvering the AI in combat.
 There's still more work to be done, especially when the skill system has been implemented, but it's a solid start!

 <img class="full" src="/images/posts/october1.png" />